EvelinaKuu/WDI-GROUP-PROJECT/README.md

 Our team worked well because we put a lot of effort into communicating and we had a mutual respect of each other’s abilities and value within the team.

 ![Trello Board](https://user-images.githubusercontent.com/33250285/37466599-0e287e7e-2856-11e8-9d5d-b9c7db092f0c.png)

+## Features to Implement

+* API for weather and snow conditions
+* More varied attractions from the Google Places API
+* Full user profile pages

 ## Links
 * Project on [GitHub](https://github.com/EvelinaKuu/WDI-GROUP-PROJECT)